-Los Angeles County operates the world’s largest jail system, and despite an incarceration rate well below the national average, the system is critically overcrowded.
-In order to address this the county has undertaken several initiatives intended to divert lower-risk offenders with substance abuse and mental health issues, including: the creation of an Office of Diversion and Reentry (ODR); the launch of the Law Enforcement Assisted Diversion (LEAD) pre-booking diversion program for drug offenders; the opening of an alternative destination to jail and hospital emergency departments for chronically inebriated individuals; the implementation of a screening process to reduce time in jail awaiting trial; and a Community Reentry Resource Center to assist jail inmates transitioning back into the community.
+Los Angeles County operates the world’s largest jail system, and despite an incarceration rate well below the national average, its jails remain critically overcrowded.
+To address this issue, the county has implemented initiatives designed to divert select categories of arrestees from the criminal justice system into treatment.
+These efforts include the creation of an Office of Diversion and Reentry (ODR), the launch of the Law Enforcement Assisted Diversion (LEAD) pre-booking diversion program for drug offenders, the opening of an alternative destination to jail and hospital emergency departments for chronically inebriated individuals, the implementation of a screening process to reduce time in jail awaiting trial, and a Community Reentry Resource Center to assist jail inmates transitioning back into the community.

-To build on past efforts, Los Angeles County was awarded $350,000 from the Safety and Justice Challenge in 2017 to implement strategies that address the main drivers of the local jail population.
-The county plans to implement strategies aimed at expanding non-jail options for lower-risk offenders and meeting the needs of those who cycle between medical and/or mental health facilities and custody environments, with a focus on the homeless population.
-This will include selecting and developing a validated risk assessment tool for release evaluation of pretrial defendants and expanding the collaborative Mental Evaluation Teams (MET) which divert mentally ill individuals to community treatment programs.
-Additionally, Los Angeles County has partnered with the Los Angeles City Attorney’s Office through the City Attorney’s criminal justice reform-based Neighborhood Justice Program (NJP).
-NJP diverts certain offenders away from the criminal justice system through restorative justice approaches to reduce over incarceration and impact recidivism rates.
+To build on these prior efforts, Los Angeles County was awarded a two-year, $1.2 million grant from the Safety and Justice Challenge in 2019 to directly address over-incarceration of the mentally ill, one of the main drivers of the local jail population.
+The county plans to implement strategies aimed at expanding pre-plea diversion options for those whose alleged offense is a product of a mental disorder and meeting the needs of those who cycle between medical and/or mental health facilities and custody environments, with a focus on the homeless population.
+This new initiative will include embedding mental health professionals in high volume courtrooms, same-day assessments of defendants who appear to suffer from a mental health disorder, and the pre-plea release and diversion of qualifying individuals into mental health treatment programs.